 Ability to track their own progress

 Lexia helps students understand their progress and take ownership as they move through the scope and sequence.
-Achievement certificates highlight newly mastered skills using the “I can” statements.
-The student dashboard lets students see a visual representation of their journey through the 18 levels of the program, which helps build competence and reinforce that knowledge is gained through effort.
+The student dashboards in both instructional programs let students see a visual representation of their journey and help build competence and reinforce that knowledge is gained through effort.

 Continuous opportunities for individualized practice with scaffolded support